-1 An Overview Course on Web Systems
+1 Web Systems

 Current practices and trends in software design, development, and deployment of web-based systems, with particular emphasis on e-commerce.
 Projects incorporating the latest technologies and techniques used by the Internet community.
 Review of literature.

 Warning: This is a programming course that uses current industry standard tools that you must install and use.
 The assignments will seem very simple/easy at the start but expand and build on each other to become quite complex.